-To understand how providers and caregivers can competently assess individuals with I/DD, we sat down with Jennifer Smith, RN, JD, the Director of Health Services with The Guild.
+To understand how providers can competently assess individuals with I/DD, we sat down with Jennifer Smith, RN, JD, the Director of Health Services with The Guild.

 1. The study’s authors mention that physicians may adopt “medical myopia” and ascribe an individual’s particular behavior to their intellectual or developmental disability rather than pain or illness.
 How can providers take a holistic approach to better recognize signs of ailments or comorbidities in these individuals?

 A holistic approach allows providers to look at the individual’s whole self, including physical, psychological, emotional, and spiritual facets.
 Providers who fail to take this approach might focus on an individual’s behavior rather than question why they’re acting in that way.
 Often, these behaviors are how individuals communicate more significant issues.
 For example, someone hitting their head might have a headache, or an individual jumping up and down could have stomach pains.
 We have to consider whether the individual has an underlying medical condition that’s causing the behavior.

 2. If someone with I/DD appears to be in distress, what behaviors, traits, and environmental factors should be considered during an evaluation?